Nick Bjugstad Game Preview: Coyotes vs. Avalanche

-Nick Bjugstad and the Arizona Coyotes will play the Colorado Avalanche at 9:00 PM ET on Saturday, December 23, 2023.
-Thinking about a bet on Bjugstad in the Coyotes-Avalanche game?
-Use our stats and information below.
+Nick Bjugstad will be on the ice when the Arizona Coyotes and Colorado Avalanche play on Wednesday at Mullett Arena, beginning at 9:00 PM ET.
+Does a bet on Bjugstad intrigue you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.